sourced-bvba/blog/_posts/2018-06-19-what-is-a-presenter.md

 }
 {% endhighlight %}

-There is a way to use lambdas if you pass through functions as paramaters to the receiver and call those functions in the implementation, but I wouldn't recommend it as that approach has some serious drawbacks.
+There is a way to use lambdas if you pass through functions as parameters to the receiver and call those functions in the implementation, but I wouldn't recommend it as that approach has some serious drawbacks.
 I was going to add the implementation here as well, but in the end decided it really wasn't worth showing a bad idea.

 So the question is, what is the correct usage of a presenter?
 Is it a mapper, or is it a receiver?
 Well, in my opinion, both.
 As Uncle Bob said in his tweet, the devil is in the details.